auth0/docs/articles/connections/social/soundcloud.md

 index: 31
 image: /media/connections/soundcloud.png
 seo_alias: soundcloud
-description: How to obtain a Client Id and Client Secret for SoundCloud.
+description: Learn how to add login functionality to your app with SoundCloud.
+You will need to obtain a Client Id and Client Secret for SoundCloud.
 toc: true
 topics:
   - connections